Techniques of isolation and Enumeration of Bacteria

 For organisms that grow well on agar plate, streak plate is the method of choice for obtaining pure culture.

-Many different streaking patterns can be used to separate individual bacterial cells on the agar surface.
+Many different streaking patterns can be used to separate individual bacterial cells on the agar surface.- Loop is sterilized, and then a loopful of inoculums is removed from tube

 - A loopful of bacterial cells is streaked across the surface of a sterile solidified nutrient medium.